How Much Does it Cost to Build a Website For Small Business?

-4. The ancient coder's way to build a website
+4. The 'old school' way to build a website

-Probably the hardest way to build a website is by coding it from scratch.
+You can still build a website by coding it from scratch.
 This option gives you the most control over the design and functionality of your site, but it is also the most time-consuming and difficult.

 If you choose this option, you will need to hire someone who knows how to code in order to build your website for you.

-Or you can do it yourself, but in that case, you'll already be a coder, and you probably have no use for all my crazy ideas on this page! 🙂
+Or you can do it yourself, but in that case, you'll already be a coder, and you probably have no use for all our crazy ideas on this page! 🙂

-NOTE: I'm not a coder!
-I just migrate towards the easiest and simplest method to get my content out there into the world!
+Note: We just migrate towards the easiest and simplest method to get our content out there into the world!